harnen/p2p-service-discovery/doc/specs.md

 This table is made up of k-buckets of logarithmic distance to the topic hash, i.e. the table stores k advertisement media for every distance step.
 It is sufficient to use a small value of k such as `k=3`.
 For this table no replacement list is used, different from the Kademlia routing table.
+Ticket table buckets are filled from the local routing table (Kademlia DHT Table) with the same distance to the topic hash id.

+Registration process is started by selecting `ALPHA=3` nodes from the ticket table, starting from the highest distance bucket (distance 256), and sending  parallel registrations requests to `ALPHA` different nodes.
 For every node stored in the ticket table, the advertiser attempts to place an ad on the node and keeps the latest ticket issued by that node.
-It also keeps references to all tickets in a priority queue keyed by the expiry time of the ticket so it can efficiently access the next ticket for which a placement attempt is due.
+It also keeps references to all pending tickets in a priority queue keyed by the expiry time of the ticket so it can efficiently access the next ticket for which a placement attempt is due.
+Once a registration is succesful, a new node is selected from the ticket table, continuing to the next bucket of the table.

+The process is finished once `k=3` registrations are placed to each bucket, or when `target-ad-lifetime` expired for the first registration placed, whatever happens first.
+At this point the whole ticket table structured is cleared and the whole process is restarted.

 In this project we evaluated two different approaches to remove tickets from ticket table:
 * Removing the ticket after the registration lifetime expired: In this case we remove a ticket from the table, not after this registration has taken place, but after the registration has expired.
 This way we control the number of active registration, bounded to the number of buckets * bucket size.
 * Removing the ticket once the registration is successful: This approach removes the ticket as soon as the registration has complete.
 This way the number of ongoing registrations is much bigger and only depends on the time required to place a registration, that will cause the bucket space keeps occupied and no other registrations can take place meanwhile.
 This approach implies more registrations and thereofore more overhead, but a better distribution of registration placed, especially for non popular topics and node with identifiers distant from topic id.

-Every node removed from the table is automatically replaced by another node from the local routing table (Kademlia DHT Table) with the same distance to the topic hash id.

 ### Bucket refresh